 Get started today!

-- Application requirements: Online application, official undergraduate and graduate transcripts, minimum GPA of 3.0 (undergraduate)/ minimum GPA of 3.6 (graduate), a Master's degree in Special Education or related field, GRE score (waived for 2021 Summer and Fall Start), two letters of recommendation, and a personal statement.
+- Application requirements: Online application, transcripts, minimum GPA of 3.0 (undergraduate)/ minimum GPA of 3.6 (graduate), a Master's degree in Special Education or related field, GRE score (waived for 2021 Summer and Fall Start), two letters of recommendation, and a personal statement.

 - Deadline(s): January 15 for Summer or Fall start